Sculpting the Sound Atom: Towards Per-Grain Parameterisation and Interfacing in Granular Synthesiser Design

 Abstract:

-This paper presents a number of custom-designed granular synthesisers built around interfacing with sound grains on an ‘atomic' level.
-Developed by the first author using Max/MSP, these synthesisers explore per-grain voice parameterisation that uniquely interfaces with individual grain signal processing properties in larger granular sequences.
-Conceptually inspired by ancient Epicurean physics and painterly expositions on atomism in Lucretius' poem ‘The Nature of Things' (c.
-55 BC), the paper outlines how these synthesisers provided the sound materials to compose the first author's major soundscape work [anonymous work].
+This paper presents a number of custom-designed granular synthesisers built around interfacing with sound grains on an ‘atomic’ level.
+Developed in Max/MSP by the first author (Nathan Carter), these synthesisers explore per-grain voice parameterisation that uniquely interfaces with individual grain signal processing properties in larger granular sequences.
+The paper outlines how these synthesisers provided the sound materials to compose Carter’s original soundscape work ‘Matter and Void’ – conceptually in- spired by ancient Epicurean physics and painterly expositions on atomism in Lucretius’ poem ‘The Nature of Things’ (c.
+55 BC).